-We can define cyclotron as a type of particle accelerator in which charged particles accelerate outwards from the center along a spiral path.
+Cyclotron can be defined as a type of particle accelerator in which charged particles accelerate outwards from the centre along a spiral path.
 These particles are held to a spiral trajectory by a static magnetic field and accelerated by a rapidly varying electric field.

 A cyclotron accelerates a charged particle beam using a high-frequency alternating voltage which is applied between two hollow “D”-shaped sheet metal electrodes called “dees” inside a vacuum chamber.

 The dees are placed face to face with a narrow gap between them, creating a cylindrical space within them for the particles to move.
 Then, the particles are injected into the centre of this space.
 The magnetic field causes the path of the particles to bend in a circle due to the Lorentz force perpendicular to their direction of motion.

 You may also want to check out these topics given below!

 For several decades, these were the best sources of high-energy beams for nuclear physics experiments.
 However, these are still in use for this type of research.

 Cyclotrons can be used in particle therapy to treat cancer, using the ion beams from cyclotrons can be used to penetrate the body and kill tumours by radiation damage.

 What is Cyclotron Frequency?